-As a combined result of company evolution and globalization, changes in regulations and increased scrutiny from auditors, it’s becoming easier for companies to adopt improper or insufficient intercompany accounting practices.
-Unfortunately, this can cause serious, costly consequences.
+As a combined result of company evolution and globalization, changes in regulations, and increased scrutiny from auditors, it’s becoming easier for companies to adopt improper or inadequate intercompany accounting practices.
+Unfortunately, this can have serious and costly consequences.

 Technology solutions can help prevent this by streamlining the process.
-Some companies delegate the task of designing and implementing a solution to help with intercompany reporting to an outsourced development team.
+Some companies delegate to an outsourced development team the task of designing and implementing a solution to help with intercompany reporting.
 Here’s why this option is popular, plus some drawbacks and other solutions that are available.

 The Benefits of Choosing an Outsourced Development Team